AreebAbdulGhani/tetris-game/README.md

 The assignment demonstrated proficiency in deploying cloud-native applications using Kubernetes, GitOps principles, and tools like Argo CD and Argo Rollouts.
 Despite challenges, effective problem-solving skills were employed to ensure successful completion.

 ## Acknowledgements
-Thank you for the opportunity, i am looking forward to contribute and the problem for the team with my DevOps and Cloud skill.
+Thank you for the opportunity, i am looking forward to contribute and solve the problem for the team with my DevOps and Cloud skill.

 ---